-If booking prior to the schedule being published and you wish to attend all practices on Thursday, suggest you plan to arrive Wednesday night or early Thursday morning.
-If you do not plan on attending Thursday practices, plan to arrive on Thursday evening should competition begin early Friday morning.
+Practices for 2021 Skate Canada International are closed to the public.
+For event attendance, please plan to arrive on Thursday evening for competition beginning early Friday morning.
 It is suggested to depart on Monday following the competition as the Exhibition Gala may end late on Sunday night.

 Which athletes will be competing at this event?

 The line-up in Vancouver features Canadian favourites including Piper Gilles and Paul Poirier, Kirsten Moore-Towers and Michael Marinaro, Keegan Messing, and Madeline Schizas.
 They will be joined by various current and former world medallists including Nathan Chen of the United States, Wenjing Sui and Cong Han of China, and Elizaveta Tuktamysheva of Russia.
 A full list of entries can be found on the ISU website.

 Competitors are subject to change up to and including the week of the event.
 Tickets will not be refunded due to athlete withdrawals.